-Bella Hadid Celebrates Summer In Cleavage Baring White Crop Top And Faux Strip Tease
+Bella Hadid Celebrates Summer In Cleavage-Baring White Crop Top And Faux Strip Tease

 Model Bella Hadid is free for the summer.
-It might not be quite as good as school is out, but her job is finished for the summer.
+It might not be quite as good as school being out, but her job is finished for the summer.

 The happy woman took to Instagram to share an adorable video of herself with her 19 million followers.
 In the clip, she played around in a stylist chair wearing a skimpy white crop top that bared her taut midsection and generous cleavage.
 She also wore stylish ripped denim shorts with a black belt.
 Her brunette locks were pulled back in a sleek ponytail, and she wore a beautiful cross necklace and hoop earrings.
 On her face, Hadid wore glamorous makeup.